Switch to ADA Accessible Theme

 Certification Badges National Association of Parliamentarians

-The Church Legal Center is located in St. Petersburg, Florida and serves clients throughout Florida from Jacksonville to Key West.
+The Church Legal Center is located in Minneola, Florida and serves clients throughout Florida from Jacksonville to Key West.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.